ovotech/circleci-orbs/jaws-journey-deploy/README.md

 **Parameters**

-`serviceName` - which service within the repo are you wanting to build
+* serviceName: Which service within the repo are you wanting to build

-`environment` - indicates to the build step which properties file to run against.
+* environment: Indicates to the build step which properties file to run against.
 Expected values are `[sandbox, nonprod, prod]`

-`publish` - indicates whether you want to upload the resulting Docker image to AWS ECR
+* publish: Indicates whether you want to upload the resulting Docker image to AWS ECR

-`save_libs` - used for code coverage to indicate whether you want to save the libs coverage report
+* save_libs: Used for code coverage to indicate whether you want to save the libs coverage report

 **Example**